Spectral Truncation Kernels: Noncommutativity in $C^*$-algebraic Kernel Machines: Conclusion and Discussion

-In this paper, we proposed a new class of positive definite kernels for functional inputs and outputs based on the spectral truncation.
-The proposed kernels are indexed by a truncation parameter $n$, and they converge to existing kernels: polynomial, product, and separable kernels, as $n$ goes to infinity.
-Setting $n$ as a finite value, {we can introduce noncommutativity into the learning process.} More precisely, we can induce interactions along the data function domain and control the tradeoff between the representation power and the model complexity of the RKHMs associated with the proposed kernels.
-Since $n$ describes the resolution of the discretization functions, \red{our results show the positive effect of discretization on generalization.} We applied the proposed kernel to kernel ridge regression and numerically observed that the proposed kernels outperformed the existing kernels.
+In this paper, we proposed a new class of positive definite kernels for vector- or function-valued outputs based on the spectral truncation, which fills the gap between existing separable and commutative kernels.
+The proposed kernels with the framework of RKHMs resolve two shortcomings of the framework of vvRKHSs for vector- or function-valued outputs at the same time: computational cost and choice of kernels.
+By considering function-valued positive definite kernels, not operator-valued ones, we can alleviate the computational cost.
+At the same time, we can introduce noncommutativity into the learning process and can induce interactions along the data function domain, which enables us to control the global and local dependencies of the output on the input.
+In addition, we proposed a combined model to obtain models with more flexibility.

 In the current setting, we focus on the $C^*$-algebra of continuous functions on the torus.
-Although we can generalize this setting and define positive definite kernels for more general inputs and outputs as we discussed in Section~\ref{sec:general_c_star}, theoretical investigations for these generalized settings and their computationally efficient implementations remain to be investigated in future work.
+Although this setting includes many important examples, e.g., periodic time-series data, continuous functions defined on a compact set in $\mathbb{R}$, finite-dimensional vectors, investigations for more general $C^*$-algebras allow us to apply the proposed kernel more general settings.
+As we discuss in Section~\ref{sec:kernel_generalization}, we can generalize this setting and define positive definite kernels for more general inputs and outputs and for more flexible frameworks.
+More detailed investigations for general settings are future work.
+In addition, as we discuss in Section~\ref{sec:applications}, there are many potential applications of the proposed kernels.
+Evaluation on larger problems is an interesting direction of future work.
+Theoretical and empirical investigations for these generalized settings and applications remain to be investigated in future work.